-There are many different types of accounts you can have and even more if you’re looking to begin investing or own your own business.
-This article will just cover the basic three types of bank account that will help you set up a system to help you reach your financial goals.
+There are many different types of accounts you can have, and even more if you’re looking to begin investing or own your own business.
+Here are three types of bank accounts that will help you reach your financial goals.

 Both types of banks offer the option to withdraw cash from an ATM (fees may apply) and use a debit card.

-This main account would be a great place to have all income deposited into and pay your regular monthly bills from.
+This main account would be a great place to have all income deposited into and pay your regular monthly bills.

 The next important bank account you should have is a savings account.
 You can choose a savings account at the same local bank you have your main checking account or a high-yield savings account at an online bank.

-We treat this main savings account just as we do our main checking account.
+We treat this main savings account just like our main checking account.
 We have certain bills that are paid on a less-frequent basis drafted right out of this savings account and transfer funds into it each month from our main checking account to cover the cost.

-We also like to use this account to keep a small amount of extra savings because it is very liquid.
+Another function of this account is to keep a small amount of extra savings because it is very liquid.

 Keeping your main checking and savings accounts at the same bank makes it very easy to access or transfer funds back and forth when needed.

-A high-yield savings account is a must for any long-term savings goals or accounts that carry a higher balance.
+A high-yield savings account is necessary for any long-term savings goals or accounts that carry a higher balance.